volodymyrsamotiy/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 It could solve two issues:
   - We have exact moment of time when ISSU end can be called
   - This will insert all routes in ASIC as before shutdown, so we will not wait untill BGP routes are advertised
+  - All other dockers should restart in warm way.
+Only syncd handles it specificaly.